qiaoyanc/forest-radionuclide-RIFE/README.md

 # forest-radionuclide-RIFE
-Unofficial reimplementation of the RIFE forest ecosystem model
+Unofficial reimplementation of the RIFE forest ecosystem model by matlab